-- IEP's stipulate necessary accommodations and modifications based on a child's rights to receive education; public schools are NOT obligated to provide these resources if children are placed in nonpublic schools within their district. - Nonpublic schools are NOT required to meet the accommodations/modifications included in an IEP. - Section 504 plans are an anti-discrimination piece of legislation.
-Nonpublic schools ARE required to meet the demands of a 504 to a standard of "reasonable accommodation." - Nonpublic schools may require their own accommodation plans to support students but these can be limited in scope to provide services that are reasonable and feasible. - An accommodation plan template can be found here Accommodation Plan Template 2022.docx (sharepoint.com).
+- IEP's stipulate necessary accommodations and modifications based on a child's rights to receive education; public schools are NOT obligated to provide these resources if children are placed in nonpublic schools within their district. - Nonpublic schools are NOT required to meet the accommodations/modifications included in an IFP - Section 504 plans are an anti-discrimination piece of legislation.
+Nonpublic schools ARE required to meet the demands of a 504 to a standard of "reasonable accommodation." - Nonpublic schools may require their own accommodation plans to support students, but these can be limited in scope to provide services that are reasonable and feasible. - An accommodation plan template can be found in SharePoint (Catholic Schools Curriculum→ DOR Curriculum→ 05.
+RTI Documentation→ Accommodation Plan Template).
 All accommodation plans should be written by the principal, classroom teacher, and all other involved faculty members (AIS, counselor, etc.).
 School principals will be the lead on this process and set up meeting dates/times with families to review accommodation plans yearly or more frequently as needed.